Songonge/Power-BI-Tutorials/Project 2: Load Data in Power BI Desktop.md

 > This transformed the Product table from 6 columns and 397 rows to 8 columns and 397 rows.

 ## Updating the ColorFormats Query
-This task is to update the ColorFormats query to disable it to load when I load data to Power BI.
+This task is to update the ColorFormats query to disable it to load when I load data to Power BI since it was already merged with the Product table.
 To do that, I
 1. Selected the ColorFormats query.
 2. In the Query Settings pane, I selected the All Properties link.
 3. In the Query Properties window, I unchecked the Enable Load To Report checkbox.